Blog

 By Stephani Bennett, Veterans Attorney

 When talking about VA disability benefits, we tend to think in broad military terms.
 An injury was incurred “in service” or due to a deployment to a certain region.
 But each branch of service has its own risks based on duties commonly performed.
 For instance, it would be more likely for an Army veteran to have incurred a gunshot wound than a Navy veteran.
-This post will begin a series exploring the types of disabilities most associated with each of the four main branches of service.
+This post about common Air Force disability benefits will begin a series exploring the types of disabilities most associated with each of the four main branches of service.

-First up are Air Force VA benefits.
-Being the world’s premier aerial superpower comes with a unique set of hazards which can result in post-service disabilities for the airmen involved.
+Being the world’s premier aerial superpower comes with a unique set of hazards that can result in post-service disabilities for the airmen involved.
 While most airmen rarely experience direct combat, they frequently encounter dangers associated with technology and aircraft.
-While this does not constitute a comprehensive list, here are some of the disabilities commonly affecting airmen.
+While this does not constitute a comprehensive list, here are some of the disabilities commonly affecting members of the Air Force for which they may receive VA disability benefits.

 Hazardous Noise Exposure